YottaDB/YDBDoc/ProgGuide/commands.rst

    is equivalent to
    IF A IF B

 An IF with more than one argument behaves as if those arguments were logically "ANDed."
 However, execution of the line ceases with the evaluation of the first false argument.
-For IF argument expressions containing the "AND" operator (&), by default, execution still ceases with the evaluation of the first false argument, however any global references within the expression act in sequence to maintain the naked reference.
-The "FULL_BOOLEAN" and "SIDE_EFFECTS" compiler settings modify this behavior if you desire YottaDB to provide side effects it would otherwise bypass due to short-circuiting of Boolean expressions.
+For IF argument expressions containing the "AND" operator (&), execution still ceases with the evaluation of the first false argument by default - however, any global references within the expression act in sequence to maintain the naked reference.
+The "FULL_BOOLEAN" and "SIDE_EFFECTS" compiler settings modify this behavior, if you desire YottaDB to provide side effects that it would otherwise bypass due to short-circuiting of Boolean expressions.

 Postconditionals perform a function similar to IF; however, their scope is limited to a single command or argument, and they do not modify $TEST.
 For more information on postconditionals, see `Chapter 5: “General Language Features of M” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`__.